-The Certificate Holder must notify EFSEC at least 90 days prior to commencing construction.
+The Certificate Holder must notify EFSEC of its intent to being construction at least 90 days prior to commencing construction.
 This notification is referred to as a Proof of Contact: Soil Destabilization Notification (see Appendix 2; A-2 Speed Limit).
 The Certificate Holder shall implement appropriate mitigation measures to control fugitive dust from roads and construction activities.
 The Certificate Holder shall use water or a water-based, environmentally safe dust palliative such as lignin, for dust control on unpaved roads during Project construction.
 The Certificate Holder shall not use calcium chloride for dust suppression.